2112 Rayburn HOB

 Washington, DC 20515

-Richard Hudson was elected in November 2012 to represent North Carolina’s 8th Congressional District.
+Richard Hudson is serving his fourth term in the United States Congress representing North Carolina’s 8th Congressional District.
 Richard graduated from Myers Park High School in Charlotte and earned his Bachelor of Arts degree in History and Political Science from the University of North Carolina at Charlotte while serving as Student Body President.

 Richard is an avid hunter and outdoorsman.
+He is a member of the Congressional Sportsmen’s Caucus and the reigning congressional sporting clays, trap and skeet champion.
 His past volunteer leadership service includes membership on the Rowan-Cabarrus Community College Board of Trustees, Board of Governors of the UNC Charlotte Alumni Association, Board of Managers of the West Cabarrus YMCA and Board of Directors of the Cabarrus Jaycees.

-He and his wife, Renee, live in Concord and attend Crossroads Church.
+He and his wife Renee and their son Lane live in Concord and attend Crossroads Church.